simonox/smart-energy-monitor/software/dashboard/README.md

 # Grafana

-Grafana is amn open source analytics and interactive visualization toll.
+Grafana is an open source analytics and interactive visualization toll.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.

 As a visualization tool, Grafana is a popular component in monitoring stacks, often used in combination with time series databases such as InfluxDB.